 Nikon F3AF Resources

-There are a few possible choices for where to get 35mm film developed.
-For a more comprehensive discussion of the possible choices have a look at my guide on Where to Get Film Developed.
+You will find a variety of possible choices for where to have film developed.
+For a more in depth discussion of the options read my guide on Where to Get Film Developed.

-WARNING: Film doesn’t get processed locally at big box stores and pharmacies.
-They ship the film off-site to be processed by a separate company.
-Consequently, you won't receive your processed negatives back.
+WARNING: Film doesn’t get processed on site at big box stores and pharmacies.
+They ship the film off-site to be developed by a 3rd party.
+As a result, you will not receive your developed negatives back.